A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 \begin{lem}[{\cite[3.5 Assertion 3]{P1}}] For $x\in U_1\setminus S$, set $\Gamma(x):=\{\gamma\mid h_\gamma(x)=h(x)\}$.
 Suppose $|f(x)f(S)|<\frac13\delta^5h(x)$.
 Then, there exists $s\in S$ such that

 for all $\gamma\in\Gamma(x)$.
-Moreover, we have $\#\Gamma(x)<\infty$. \end{lem}
+Moreover, we have $\#\Gamma(x)<c^{-1}(\varepsilon)$. \end{lem}

-We omit the proof since it is based only on the definition of $h$ and the property that $|f(x)f(y)|\ge M_1|xy|$ on $S$, and does not depend on the definition of noncriticality (see the original proof).
+We omit the proof since it is based only on the definition of $h$ and the $M_1$-co-Lipschitzness of $f$ on $S$, and does not depend on the definition of noncriticality (see the original proof).